-Based solely on its review of the copies of stock reports received by the Company with respect to fiscal 2019, or written representations from certain reporting persons, the Company believes that its directors, executive officers, and greater than 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them, except that each of the executive officers and directors, through an oversight, filed one late Form 4 report disclosing the granting of stock options on December 6, 2019.
+Based solely on its review of the copies of stock reports received by the Company with respect to fiscal 2020, or written representations from certain reporting persons, the Company believes that its directors, executive officers, and greater than 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them, except that each of the executive officers and directors, through an oversight, filed one late Form 4 report disclosing the granting of stock options on March 27, 2020.
+Mr. Norman G. Wilbur, a director, filed two late Form 4 reports.